jess-bennett/recycling-hive/README.md

 to enable my 'if statement'.

 I am still not convinced that this is the most elegant solution, but it was the best I was able to come up with for this issue!

+### :broom: Refactoring
+---
+As my app.py file grew quite large and unwieldy, I needed to do some refactoring to ensure everything was in the right place, and to try and keep my code as DRY as possible.

+To do this, I created a utilities.py file and moved any helper functions there.

 ### :deciduous_tree: Branches
 ---